amcleavy/amcleavy/README.md

-- 👋 Hi, I’m @amcleavy, a high energy, funny-talking Talent Pertner at GitHub!
+- 👋 Hi, I’m @amcleavy, a high energy, funny-talking Talent Partner at GitHub!
 - 👀 I’m a self-proclaimed tech-nerd (with a severe lack of tech skills) interested in sports, travelling, reading, and living life!
 - 🌱 I’m currently learning GitHub, SQL, and how to file taxes.
 - 💞️ I’m looking to collaborate on exciting projects, mostly around recruiting technology and data analytics.